 Afghanistan: an Evolving Situation

-In this event, we discuss some of the many challenges arising from the Taliban’s return to power following the fall of Kabul on August 15 and the full U.S. withdrawal from Afghanistan on August 30, 2021.
+In this event, we discussed some of the many challenges arising from the Taliban’s return to power following the fall of Kabul on August 15 and the full U.S. withdrawal from Afghanistan on August 30, 2021.

 These challenges include the massive humanitarian need of those in Afghanistan, the complex refugee and migration issues as people try to leave the country, the human rights situation of women and girls under Taliban rule, and the geopolitical implications for the future relationship between Afghanistan, the US, China, Russia and other regional powers.

 Aslı Ü. Bâli is Professor of Law at the UCLA School of Law and is currently serving as the Samuel Rubin Visiting Professor of Law at the Columbia Law School.
 Bâli previously served as the founding director of the Promise Institute for Human Rights and Director of the UCLA Center for Near Eastern Studies.
 She is also chair of the MESA Global Academy, a project assisting displaced scholars from the Middle East and North Africa as they re-establish careers and join intellectual communities in North America.
 Her principal scholarly interests lie in two areas: public international law—including international human rights law and the law of the international security order—and comparative constitutional law, with a focus on the Middle East.
 Bâli’s recent scholarship has appeared in the American Journal of International Law Unbound, International Journal of Constitutional Law, University of Chicago Law Review, UCLA Law Review, Yale Journal of International Law, Cornell Journal of International Law, Vanderbilt Transnational Law Journal, the Virginia Journal of International Law, and edited volumes published by Cambridge University Press and Oxford University Press.